Medical Image Processing

 Retinal Image Processing

-Glaucoma is the major cause of loss of sight in the 1 % of the population who are registered blind.
-This project is concerned with producing software tools to aid in the diagnosis and assessment of the disease.
+This project is concerned with producing software tools to aid in the automated diagnosis and monitoring of the disease.
 These are tasks which are presently done by an expert viewing images of the optic nerve head, such as these healthy and diseased eyes.
 (The images are negatives.)

 normal eye